 This gradient can be used to develop an algorithm with relatively strong convergence properties.
 The system iterates between evaluating the policy and improving it.
 The evaluation, called the critic step, must estimate the approximate advantage function.
 Once a suitable function is estimated an actor improvement is made by changing the parameters by a multiple of the natural gradient.
-The algorithm, called the Natural Actor Critic (NAC), is guaranteed to converge to a local maximum of the value function provided that Equation 27 is satisfied at every step and certain other minor conditions are met.
+The algorithm, called the Natural Actor Critic (NAC), is sure to converge to a local maximum of the value function as long as Eq.
+(27) is satisfied at every step and certain minor conditions are met.

-3.4.1 Sampling methods
+3.4.1.
+Sampling methods

-Equation 27 requires a minimisation which does not generally have an analytical solution.
+Eq.
+(27) requires a minimisation which does not generally have an analytical solution.
 As a result, the NAC algorithm uses sampling to estimate the gradient.
-Assuming that the dialogues are numbered $n = 1 \dots N$ and the turns are numbered $0, \dots, T_n - 1$ , the equivalent sampled equation to minimize is:
+Assuming that the dialogues are numbered $n = 1 \dots N$ and the turns are numbered $0, \dots, T_n - 1$ , the equivalent sampled equation to minimise is: